TuVanNguyen/DevOpsTutorials/README.md

   1. [Helm](/helm): for packaging kubernetes resources, and managing those packages
   1. [Jenkins](/Jenkins): for creating CI/CD environments that allow for automatic build and testing of applications in git repos, docker images, etc.
   1. [Amazon Web Services (aws)](/aws) : for cloud computing

+## Learning Tips
+  * Type out all the code by hand.
+Do not copy and paste!
+  * Try to learn the various tools simultaneously, and see how they can work together.
+Don't learn them in isolation.
+  * If you're getting bored or frustrated, take a break and come back to it later.